How Does Life Insurance Work in Canada?

 Offering tons of customizability and options, whole and universal life insurance products are best suited to investment-savvy Canadians with a high net worth.
 Because it requires a lot of effort to manage, permanent life insurance is only worth it if you need to provide for estate fees or you’ve maxed out every other investment option possible.

-FAQ: How does life insurance work?
+FAQ: How life insurance works

 Life Insurance